Joker666/hono-starter/README.md

 # Hono Starter

 A hono starter boilerplate for TypeScript with minimal dependencies and clean architecture.
 All dependencies are initiated at the start of the application and passed to the controllers and services.
+A swagger API doc is attached in the static folder: `openapi.yaml`.

 ## Stack